 Maureen has been practicing and teaching in the social work field for 28 years.
 She began her career as social worker in child protection services in 1983.
 Maureen earned her MSW in clinical practice from the University of Calgary in 1988 and then joined a team of professionals providing treatment services to sexually abused children across Alberta and the Northwest Territories.
 She moved to teaching social work full time in 2004 when she became Manager of the Field Education Program at York University School of Social Work where she continues to teach part time.
 In 2009 Maureen joined the faculty of the Social Service Worker program at George Brown, where she now teaches full time.

-Based in the Community Worker program since 2004, Resh comes from a background in popular education, activism and theatre.
-Her work in the area of social justice, for over two decades (at home in Canada and abroad), has been mainly focused on issues relating to gender equality, anti-racism and community development.
+Resh Budhu Ph.D. candidate (ABD), is faculty and co-coordinator in the Community Worker Program where she has taught since 2004.
+Coming from a background in popular education, social activism and theatre, Resh’s work in the area of social justice, for over two decades (at home in Canada and abroad), has been mainly focused on issues relating to gender equality, anti-racism and community development.
 She has worked with the Government of Canada Millennium Initiative, the YWCA Week Without Violence, and the Beijing Forum on Women ‘95.
 Where issues of social justice, anti-oppression, diversity and equity are core to her teaching practice, the classroom continues to be an extension of her prior community worker life.
-She enjoys critical (outside-the-box) thinking, medium-double-doubles, genre-bending literature, political vision, the ‘80s, and being a mystery.
+In addition to teaching courses in Sociology, Political Science, Canadian Social Policy, and Global Politics, Resh coordinates the annual Tommy Douglas Institute, a forum for structural critiques of these neo-liberal times while offering alternative visions for the future of post-secondary education, communities and the larger society.
+Resh enjoys critical (outside-the-box) thinking, medium-double-doubles, genre-bending literature, political vision, the ‘80s, and being a mystery.

 Bill Fallis, Ed.D.

-Bill currently the Coordinator of the Community Worker program, has been involved in adult education for many years as a practitioner, learner, and researcher.
+Bill Fallis, Ed.D., coordinates the Community Worker program.
+He has been involved in adult education for many years as a practitioner, learner, and researcher.
 He has taught courses in adult education and community development at George Brown College, University of New Brunswick, Ontario Institute for the Study of Education, and Mount Saint Vincent University.
 He has a certificate in Distance Education from the Teletraining Institute, Stillwater, Oklahoma.
 As a program reviewer at George Brown College, Bill developed qualitative strategies to ensure faculty and student participation.
 Overseas, he has assessed the value of NGO literacy projects in India, developed a model for a high school equivalency program in Jamaica, strengthened a newly-revised adult education program in St. Lucia, and managed the George Brown - Samoan Second Chance Education project through the Commonwealth Secretariat.
-Bill has recently completed a secondment to the Ministry of Training, Colleges and Universities as a Project Officer, where he reviewed or developed vocational standards for various community college programs.
+Bill completed a secondment to the Ministry of Advanced Education and Skills Development as a Project Officer, where he reviewed or developed vocational standards for various community college programs.
+His current research interests focus on employment and civil society engagement strategies for young adults.

 William R. Gapen (Bill), B.A., B.S.W., M.S.W.